asiborro/rsp/README.md

 # Zalando Workshop

-This is the base project for the workshop.
-The base projects can be found in the following branches:
+This is the base for the workshop.
+The objective of this workshop is to compare state management with redux-sagas versus the new Context API.

+Each project has multiple steps that can be found in the following branches:

 Provider:
-* p1
-* p2
+* p1: Implement the _Provider_ for the Cart
+* p2: Implement the _Consumers_ and wire the UI
-* p3
+* p3: Implementation example

 Redux-Sagas:
 * rs1